 - 3.5.1.
 Use low water pressure and small droplet sizes when irrigating to minimize splash between containers. - 3.5.2.
-Schedule overhead irrigations to minimize the duration of leaf wetness.
+Schedule overhead irrigations to minimize the duration of leaf wetness. - 3.5.3.

-- 3.5.3.
 Avoid excessive irrigation or stressing plants with inadequate water.
 Consider water loss from evapotranspiration, inputs from rainfall, plant and pot size and other factors when scheduling irrigations. - 3.5.4.
 Irrigation wands, nozzles, hose ends shall be kept free of contamination by being hung on a clean hook or rack at least 3 ft above the ground.
 The same standard applies to any portion of a hose that may come in contact with or will be held over plants or benches during use.
-Resanitize these items after any contact with the ground or other potentially contaminated surfaces. - 3.5.5.
+Irrigation nozzles, wands, and hose ends that come in contact with the ground or other potentially contaminated surfaces must be sanitized to prevent possible transfer of contamination onto plants. - 3.5.5.
 Do not apply materials to plants (e.g., organic amendments, organic fertilizers, additional potting media) unless these materials (a) are reliably documented as being free of Phytophthora and other pathogens and (b) have been stored and handled in a way to prevent contamination. - 3.5.6.
 Do not use fungicides labeled for use against Phytophthora or phosphites (including use of fertilizers containing phosphite salts).
 These chemicals suppress Phytophthora symptom expression in the nursery, but do not eliminate infections, and thus can allow introductions of Phytophthora into the nursery to be undetected. - 3.5.7.
 Avoid using soil biological control agents (e.g., soil bacteria or fungi) or other microbial additives that may interfere with disease monitoring.
 All such inoculants need to be free of plant pathogens.
 Do not use biofungicides, since in general they suppress but do not eliminate infections.